KrishnamoorthyCaucidheesan-15/performance-anomaly-root-cause-analysis/README.md

 # root-cause-analysis-anomaly-detection
-Contains code related to root cause analysis for anomaly detection The code in this repository has been written to find out the root cause for an anomaly to occur The anomalies are grouped into four types
+Contains code related to root cause analysis for anomaly detection The code in this repository is to find out the root cause of an identified anomaly.
+The anomalies are grouped into four types
 1. CPU_hog
 2. Backend delay